Eisong/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

     You must use the for loop (while and until are forbidden) Do not display hidden files

 9. To file, or not to file
+mandatory
 Write a Bash script that gives you information about the school file.

 Requirements: